Harmony Test London with GP advice

 * = Tube (District Line); Train (From London Waterloo via Clapham Junction [15 minutes]); Tram (Croydon Tramlink).

-The Harmony Blood test (Non Invasive Prenatal Testing) analyses cell free DNA circulating in a pregnant mother’s blood to give one of the most accurate screening approaches to estimating the risk of a foetus having a common chromosomal abnormality, called a Trisomy.
+The Harmony Blood test (Non Invasive Prenatal Testing) analyses cell free DNA circulating in a pregnant mother’s blood.
+From this, it will give one of the most accurate screening approaches to estimating the risk of a foetus having a common chromosomal abnormality, called a Trisomy.
 This occurs when there are 3 copies of a particular chromosome instead of the usual 2.
 As this is a blood test from the pregnant mother, there is no risk of harm to the foetus.

 The test is also capable of testing for the gender of your child, if required.

-To be eligible for the Harmony blood test, patients MUST BE at least 10 weeks’ gestational age with a singleton or twin pregnancy resulting from natural conception or IVF using your own egg or a donor egg.
+To be eligible for the Harmony blood test, patients MUST BE at least 10 weeks’ gestational age.
+They can have a singleton or twin pregnancy resulting from natural conception or IVF using your own egg or a donor egg.
 Foetal sexing is also now available for twin pregnancies, but patients who are pregnant with more than one foetus are NOT eligible for the Harmony Prenatal Test with X and Y analysis.

 |Procedure||Price||Duration of Appointment|